South Korea to pardon Samsung's Lee, other corporate giants

 Lee still faces a separate trial on charges of stock price manipulation and auditing violations related to the 2015 merger.

-Opinion polls have indicated South Koreans – years removed from the angry protests that ousted Park from office in 2017 – largely favored granting Lee a pardon, reflecting Samsung’s influence in a country where it provides smartphones, TVs and credit-cards people use, the apartments they live in and the hospitals where they are born or go to die.
+Opinion polls have indicated South Koreans – years removed from the angry protests in late 2016 and 2017 that ousted Park from office – largely favored granting Lee a pardon, reflecting Samsung’s influence in a country where it provides smartphones, TVs and credit-cards people use, the apartments they live in and the hospitals where they are born or go to die.

 Business leaders and politicians had also called for Lee’s pardon, which they said would allow Samsung to be bolder and quicker in business decisions by fully reinstating his rights to run the business empire.
 South Korea’s law bans people convicted of major financial crimes from returning to work for five years following the end of their sentences.